vanyasem/YandexPlacePicker/README.md

 Google Maps SDK used to feature a Place Picker.
 It was deprecated and removed.
 There is a custom library called [PING](https://github.com/rtchagas/pingplacepicker) that implements similar functionality using the Geocoder API. **It's expensive.**

-**Yandex Place Picker** is based on Yandex MapKit, and provides you with the same functionality.
+**Yandex Place Picker** is based on [PING](https://github.com/rtchagas/pingplacepicker), and provides you with the same functionality utilising Yandex MapKit.
 At no cost.

 <img src="images/screenshot_1.png" alt="Map expanded" width="210"/> <img src="images/screenshot_2.png" alt="Place selected" width="210"/> <img src="images/screenshot_3.png" alt="Results expanded" width="210"/> <img src="images/screenshot_4.png" alt="Search result" width="210"/>